 Student Level

 A designation that categorizes students based on their academic progress and program type.
-Unlike “classification”, which often focuses on credit hours earned, student level identifies the broader stage in a student’s educational path (i.e., Undergraduate, Masters, Doctoral, Professional, and Post-Baccalaureate).
+Unlike “classification”, which often focuses on credit hours earned, student level identifies the broader stage in a student’s educational path (i.e., Undergraduate, Master's, Doctoral, Professional, and Post-Baccalaureate).

 -